kiharalab/EM-GAN/README.md

 ## About SuperEM

 Over the past few years, the resolutions of the maps solved by Cryo-Electron Microscopy (Cryo-EM) have largely improved.
 Although computational protein structure modelling tools perform better as the resolution improves, de novo modelling of the structures still has limitations when the EM map resolution is worse than 4 Å. We report SuperEM, a novel 3D Generative Adversarial Network (GAN) based method to generate super-resolution EM map by taking an experimental EM map as input.
-SuperEM is designed to work with EM maps in the resolution range of 3 Å to 6 Å and has shown an average resolution improvement of 0.481 Å on a test dataset of 36 experimental maps.
-In addition, the generated super-resolution maps have also shown to result in better modelling of protein structures with a coverage improvement of 10.2% with MAINMAST and a GDT-TS improvement of 11.5% with phenix further proving the effectiveness of SuperEM in cryo-EM protein modelling.
+SuperEM is designed to work with EM maps in the resolution range of 3 Å to 6 Å. In addition, the generated super-resolution maps have also shown to result in better modelling of protein structures with a coverage improvement of 10.2% with MAINMAST and a GDT-TS improvement of 11.5% with phenix further proving the effectiveness of SuperEM in cryo-EM protein modelling.

 GAN architecture of SuperEM is shown below.